Try due diligence before betting the health of your employees on Lee-Gross-style Direct Primary Care

 Provider-side billing costs savings from direct versus insured pay.

-A certain Dr Bujold made an observation relating to overhead in a JAMA letter; specifically, when he began doing fewer low overhead hospital calls, his practice-wide percentage overhead went up.
+A certain Dr Bujold made an observation relating to primary care practice overhead in a JAMA letter; specifically, he noted that when he began doing fewer hospital calls, which have low overhead,his practice-wide percentage of spending on overhead went up.
 Duh.

 Most importantly, most of the tactics Forrest identifies for reducing overhead are independent of his payment model choice.
-Forrest could equally use both zero-cost nurse-practitioners and negative overhead medical space arrangements (if such things existed) while taking his own trash out of the door of an FFS practice.
+If his fantasies were actutally true, Dr Forrest could use both zero-cost nurse-practitioners and negative overhead medical space arrangements (if such things existed) while taking his own trash out of the door of an FFS practice.
 Forrest gives us no basis to determine how much of the purported 60% to 25% overhead cutdown is simply an artifact of his bizarre accounting methods, how much the result of his having perfected parsimony, and how much the result of his decision to ditch insurance as a payment model.

 The only thing that can reasonably be inferred from the Forrest article about how much direct pay reduced Forrest’s billing and insurance costs is that the amount was significantly smaller than a 60% to 25% cutdown.